12 May Managing Classroom Behavior

-Eton Institute’s English instructor, Nola Adams, has some great ideas for handling classroom behavior.
-In order to create a comfortable classroom environment, it is important to encourage students to give positive experience that they deserve.
+Eton Institute’s English instructor, Nola Adams, has some great ideas for handling classroom behaviour.

 I recently had the privilege of instructing a kid’s class.
 After my first class, of 11-year olds, they were bursting at the seams with energy and literally bouncing off the walls.
 I quickly realized that I had to adjust my classroom priorities.